UPJ obstructionUreteropelvic junction obstruction; UP junction obstruction; Obstruction of the ureteropelvic junction

 The condition can also be an abnormal blood vessel over the ureter.
 In older children and adults, the problem may be due to scar tissue, infection, earlier treatments for a blockage, or kidney stones.

-UPJ obstruction is the cause of most urinary obstructions in children.
-It is now commonly detected before birth withultrasound tests.
+UPJ obstruction is the cause of most urinary blockages in children.
+It is now commonly found before birth with ultrasound tests.
 In some cases, the condition may not show up until after birth.
-Symptoms may include an abdominal mass or a urinary tract infection.
+Symptoms may include an abdominal mass or a urinary tract infection .

 Surgery may be needed early in life if the problem is severe.
 Most of the time, surgery is not needed until later.
 Some cases do not require surgery at all.